kirtikrajsp/Group12-IDC409/README.md

 	3. Stores the collected data into a local SQLite3 database for easy retrieval and further analysis.

 	4. Loads the data into a Pandas DataFrame and performs classification:
 	a.
-Automatically identifies whether the faculty’s PhD was done in India or Abroad.
+Classifies based on whether the faculty’s PhD was done in India or Abroad.
 	b.
 Calculates years of experience since PhD.
 	c.
 Categorizes designations as Assistant / Associate / Professor.